pandaero/42_Core_Inception/notes.md

 #### Penultimate Stable Versions (25.03.2023)
 The versions that are meant to be used for this project are the penultimate stable ones available:
-- [Debian Releases](https://www.debian.org/releases/): "Bullseye" 11.x latest -> Buster 10.13 penultimate
+- [Debian Releases](https://www.debian.org/releases/): "Bullseye" 11.x latest -> "Buster" 10.13 penultimate
 - [Alpine Releases](https://www.alpinelinux.org/releases/): 3.17 latest -> 3.16 penultimate
 For Alpine, this means the Alpine 3.16 version.